compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 The codebase and mechanisms it uses is extremely complex.
 The seemingly simple nature of it and adoption makes a good case for deep diving into in a fascinating piece of software.

-It also implemented many features years ahead of popular databases like partial indices.
+It also implemented many features years ahead of popular databases like partial indexes.

 It's pronounced S-Q-L-ite, like mineral.
 But whatever is easy to pronounce is fine [10].